 💡What’s a chile poblano (poblano pepper)?

 Poblano peppers are soft, heart-shaped, strong green peppers, large and with very thick walls, which makes them ideal for filling.
 Fresh poblano peppers are ideal for stuffed peppers, to flavor soups, creams, and the base of traditional chiles en Nogada.
 Poblanos are usually roasted and peeled before use.
-In the BRownSugar&Vanilla recipes, we do not use them peeled, I firmly believe that in that thin and burned skin there is a flavor bomb.
+In the BRownSugar&Vanilla recipes, we do not use them peeled, I firmly believe that in that thin and burned skin there is a lot of flavor.
 When dried, they are called ancho chiles or mulatos.

 When and how to serve rajas con crema?